 How to Plan Ahead?

 The safest way to move a recliner from one place to another is by taking out the back.
-This will make it easier for you to move it and it will protect the recliner from any damage.
-One tip that helps tremendously is to plan ahead.
+This will make it easier for you to move and it will protect the recliner from any damage.

 By measuring the size of the recliner you will be able to get a better understanding of how you will get it into your new location and whether or not it will fit properly.
 Some users move from bigger to smaller places and then find out that their recliners will not fit.
-We do not want this to happen to you!
+You don't want this to happen to you!

 Secondly, it is important to measure the hallway and doorway of your new location.
 By comparing the measurement of the recliner and the doorway, you will able to make your move a lot easier.